-Shakespeare’s sources have long been identified and extensively studied; yet not all of them have been examined in their European dissemination, translation, adaptation, and circulation of the early modern editions, which often present significant textual and paratextual variants, additions, and omissions.
-Nor is digital access to these editions always possible.
-Thus, while we tend to take for granted the textual stability of sources, compared to the radical instability of Shakespeare’s plays, a closer exploration of the actual editions that may have been available at the time shows relevant textual differences bearing upon their possible reception.
+Although Shakespeare’s sources have long been identified and extensively studied, their early modern editions have not been thoroughly examined yet, nor has their European dissemination, translation, and adaptation been entirely explored.
+Study of their textual and paratextual variants, additions, and omissions is still needed.
+Research in this filed would greatly profit from free online access.
+While we tend to take for granted the textual stability of sources, compared to the radical instability of Shakespeare’s plays, a closer exploration of the actual editions that may have been available at the time shows relevant textual differences bearing upon their possible reception.
 What did Shakespeare and his contemporaries actually read?
 To what extent do cultural national differences emerge from the comparison of these texts?
 This digital project aims at providing a flexible and freely accessible research tool allowing for the easy comparison of Shakespeare’s Italian sources and their European mediation.

 - to achieve a better understanding of the Italian narrative sources of Shakespeare’s works and make them easily and freely accessible to researchers worldwide;

 - to provide two user-friendly open-access research instruments for school and university students as well as for Shakespeare and theatre and drama scholars globally;